nafisehkakhani/Conformal_Prediction_DSM/README.md

 # Conformal_Prediction_DSM

 Implementation of conformal prediction as an uncertainty quantification method for soil organic carbon estimation.
-The code contains required functions for implementing the experiment outlined in the paper.

 ## Usage